Olatubosun/rocksdb.docs/Delete-A-Range-Of-Keys.md

+**Note: the techniques described in this page are obsolete.
+For users of RocksDB 5.18+, the native [[DeleteRange|DeleteRange]] function is a better alternative for all known use cases.**

 In many cases, people want to drop a range of keys.
 For example, in MyRocks, we encoded rows from one table by prefixing with table ID, so that when we need to drop a table, all keys with the prefix needs to be dropped.
 For another example, if we store different attributes of a user with key with the format `[user_id][attribute_id]`, then if a user deletes the account, we need to delete all the keys prefixing `[user_id]`.

 The standard way of deleting those keys is to iterate through all of them and issue `Delete()` to them one by one.
 This approach works when the number of keys to delete is not large.
 However, there are two potential drawbacks of this solution: